 All stormwater within the city limits drains into the Cibolo Creek, which drains into the San Antonio River.
 Much of the City of Boerne’s drainage issues have been around for decades.
 Many of our city streets were developed before current flood prevention techniques were adopted.
 Because the city does not have an extensive underground stormwater system, our streets are designed to carry runoff within the curb and right-of-way.
 Which means it is common for water to run along curbs and outside lanes of traffic while it is raining.

 Boerne averages 34 inches of rain per year, but as we know, the level of variability is extreme.
 Since 1991, the city has recorded six years with more than 50 inches of rain and seven years with less than 25 inches of rain, with 1999, 2008, and 2011 recording less than 20 inches of rain for the entire year.
 September is our rainiest month of the year, followed by May.
-Both average more than 3 inches of rain.
+Both average more than three inches of rain.
 According to the Federal Emergency Management Agency, to date there have been no 100-year floods in Boerne.
 In other words, the chances that the creek will flow at the “100-year” flood stage in any given year is one percent.

 Previous significant flood events in and around Boerne:

 - September 1967: 17 inches in upper watershed, 4.47 inches in Boerne (before the dam creating Boerne Lake was built)